a-b-street/docs/book/src/tech/dev/README.md

 - `fifteen_min`: a standalone tool to explore 15-minute neighborhoods
 - `popdat`: use census data to produce traffic simulation input
 - `traffic_signal_data`: manual timing overrides for some traffic signals
+- `piggyback`: a small WebAssembly API to layer parts of A/B Street on top of Mapbox or other web maps

 ## Code conventions